neverRare/lipu-Wasa/CONTRIBUTING.md

 This is out of laziness on my part but you may leave out terms in toki pona translation if you think it doesn't matter:

 - You may leave out terms if mentioning other terms work.
 For example: The original Rust book mentions Linker is needed for Rust to work.
 However, in toki pona, there's no mention of linker because linker is part of C compiler and Rust needed C compiler anyway.
 - With assumptions to the reader, you may leave out terms if the readers knows it anyway.
 For example, the original Rust book mentions the reader must be familiar with command-line.
-However, one prerequisites of the Rust book is that the reader must know at least one programming language.
-Given this prerequisite, we can remove the mention of command-line being a requirement.
+However, one prerequisites of the Rust book is that the reader must know at least one programming languages.
+Given this prerequisite, we can remove the mention of knowledge command-line being a requirement.

 ### Avoid lexicalization